openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 # Install OpenVINO™ Runtime on Windows from an Archive File {#openvino_docs_install_guides_installing_openvino_from_archive_windows}

 With the OpenVINO™ 2022.2 release, you can download and use archive files to install OpenVINO Runtime.
 The archive files contain pre-built binaries and library files needed for OpenVINO Runtime, as well as code samples.
-This page provides instructions showing how to install OpenVINO Runtime using archive files.
-Check the [Release Notes](https://software.intel.com/en-us/articles/OpenVINO-RelNotes) for more information on updates in the 2022.2 release.

 Installing OpenVINO Runtime from archive files is recommended for C++ developers.
 If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
-Visit the [Install OpenVINO from PyPI](installing-openvino-pip.md) page for instructions on how to install OpenVINO Runtime for Python using PyPI.
+See the [Install OpenVINO from PyPI](installing-openvino-pip.md) page for instructions on how to install OpenVINO Runtime for Python using PyPI.

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter can be installed via [pypi.org](https://pypi.org/project/openvino-dev/) only.

+See the [Release Notes](https://software.intel.com/en-us/articles/OpenVINO-RelNotes) for more information on updates in the latest release.

 ## System Requirements